leplusorg/docker-pgp-verify-jar/README.md

 `gpg: WARNING: This key is not certified with a trusted signature!`

-Finally, if you prefer to verify signatures entirely offline, you can mount a local GnuPG folder of your choice into the docker container and setting the `VERIFICATION_MODE` environment variable to `offline` (default value is `online`):
+Finally, if you prefer to verify signatures entirely offline, you can mount a local GnuPG directory of your choice into the docker container and setting the `VERIFICATION_MODE` environment variable to `offline` (default value is `online`):